 Guilt is simply an emotion that tells us that we’ve done something wrong.
+For our emotional health, it is very important to deal with guilt and regret.
 Like all negative emotions, guilt or regret is a sign that we should always change something about our behavior.
 So that we don’t experience the negative emotion again.
 Ultimately you’ve got to understand the sole point of guilt is to boost your awareness of behaviors that are in conflict together with your internal value system so that you’ll make better choices within the present.

 Beyond that, it is a waste of energy, pulling the past into this to punish yourself.
 Acknowledge what you’ve done, change what you’ll, express remorse, and catch up on your actions where appropriate, then abandoning.
 Be a far better person (however you define this) within the present.
 Don’t inflict suffering on others, or yourself, and do what you’ll to stop suffering and to ameliorate what can’t be prevented.
 Here are 9 things to deal with guilt and regret.

 1) Focus on what caused the behavior that caused guilt